-Pharmaceutical formulation taking into account the chemistry and physical characteristics of the drug substance is the beginning of a new drug product.
-Initial laboratory experiments will reveal that the concept for a new drug product looks promising.
-Then, a variety of further development steps and tests complying with internationally recognized guidance documents will have to be continued, in order to provide for a product ready for testing in animals and, after sufficient animal test results, also in humans.
+Pharmaceutical formulation taking into account the chemistry and physical characteristics of the drug or biological substance is the beginning of a new product.
+If initial laboratory experiments reveal that the concept for a new drug or biological product looks promising, then, a variety of further development steps and tests complying with internationally recognized guidance documents will have to be continued, in order to provide for a product ready for testing in animals and, after sufficient animal test results, also in humans.

-Concurrent with clinical trials and pre-clinical studies, companies must continue to develop information about the properties of the drug product and finalize a process for manufacturing the product in accordance with good manufacturing practice (GMP) requirements.
+Concurrent with pre-clinical studies, clinical trials companies must continue to develop information about the properties of the drug product and finalize a process for manufacturing the product in accordance with cGMP requirements.
 The manufacturing process must be capable of consistently producing quality batches of the product and the manufacturer must develop and validate methods for testing the quality, purity and potency of the final products.
 Additionally, appropriate packaging must be selected and tested and stability studies must be conducted to demonstrate that the product does not undergo unacceptable deterioration over its shelf-life.